 Ali Khamenei, Iran’s supreme leader, says Palestinian bid for statehood at UN is doomed to fail.

-Panetta, who is due to arrive in Israel on Monday on his first visit to the region since taking charge at the Pentagon, said he planned to use the trip to reaffirm US security commitments to Israel and try to improve its deteriorating relations with Turkey and Egypt.
+Speaking to reporters on his flight to Israel, Panetta said he would reaffirm US security commitments to Israel and try to help it improve its increasingly chilly relations with Turkey and Egypt.

 “It’s pretty clear, at this dramatic time in the Middle East when there have been so many changes, that it is not a good situation for Israel to become increasingly isolated.
-And that is what has happened,” Panetta told reporters on his plane.
+And that is what has happened,” Panetta said.

 Speaking at the news conference with Panetta, Barak echoed his US counterpart and said Israel had to work towards easing tensions.

 “It is clear that in the world as a whole there are many who would like to see Israel cornered into a sort of isolation and it is clear to us that we have a responsibility to try to moderate, to ease tensions.”

 Panetta’s visit to the Middle East, which includes meetings with Egyptian leaders, comes at a time when Arab popular demand for political change and tensions with Turkey have put Israel in a difficult position.

 Egyptian protesters invaded the Israeli embassy in Cairo last month in anger over a clash that killed five border guards.
 The military government’s handling of that incident and comments afterward raised concerns about Cairo’s future commitment to its long-standing peace deal with Israel.